Compliance-Titelbild, Compliance Officers mit juristische Icons

 Overview

 Corruption prevention concerns all employees at TU Wien.
-As officeholders, they must comply with the criminal corruption regulations and the university's own obligatory guidelines, statutory provisions, regulations and policies.
+Public officials must comply with criminal corruption regulations and the university's internal obligatory guidelines, statutory provisions, regulations and policies.

-An anti-corruption guideline should primarily assist with explaining what corruption is, as well as prevent risks of corruption and/or avert existing corruption tendencies.
+An anti-corruption guideline primarily contributes to explaining what corruption is, as well as in preventing risks of corruption and/or avert existing corruption tendencies.
 As well as raising awareness for and ensuring compliance with the applicable legislation, the aim of an anti-corruption guideline is also to identify and analyse existing risks, and evaluate, improve, set up and/or abolish the relevant processes and rules to prevent corruption and abuse of authority.

 Examples:

 X is a professor at Institute Y at TU Wien and supervises students working on their dissertations and theses.
-By way of thank you, student A gives Professor X an espresso machine worth EUR 800 for private use.
+Student A thanks Professor X by gifting an espresso machine worth EUR 800 for private use.
 Professor X accepts the gift.

 Employee M, who has access to the institution's cash, uses this cash for private purchases.

-At TU Wien, an application is made for funding to conduct sample-taking from waste water.
+At TU Wien, an application is made for funding to perform sampling of waste water.
 After receipt of the money, this funding is used to develop a web app for contact tracing.